I506dk/ADACCT/README.md

 - [Api Key](https://haveibeenpwned.com/API/Key) - HaveIBeenPwned uses a paid API key, needed for using their API
 - [Compromised Hash File](https://haveibeenpwned.com/Passwords) - Compromised hash file (Decompressed it is about 21 gigabytes) (Can be manually downloaded if needed)
 - If results are to be emailed, the script needs an email address and credentials to send from (If using Gmail, less secure apps needs to be enabled)
-- Api key, email addresses, and email credentials can be saved to text file, instead of manually typed each time
+- Api key, email addresses, and email credentials can be saved to xml file, instead of manually typed each time

 ## Installation
 **Download the recommended version of python below (3.9.7):**